johnson86tw/simple-tornado/README.md

 - solidity 0.7.0

 ## Questions
-- why we need FIELD_SIZE and ZERO_VALUE in the merkle tree?
+- why we need FIELD_SIZE and ZERO_VALUE in the merkle tree? (seems to be called "snark scalar field")